Microsoft 365 Business Premium and Shared Computer Activation

-Microsoft have introduced the Shared Computer Activation feature to the Microsoft 365 Business plan.
-Note, that’s “Microsoft 365 Business” NOT “Office 365 Business”.
+Microsoft have introduced the Shared Computer Activation feature to the Microsoft 365 Business Premium plan.
+Note, that’s “Microsoft 365 Business Premium” NOT the old name for Microsoft 365 Business Standard previouslu called “Office 365 Business Premium”.

 This is great news for many Small and Medium businesses who would previously had to opt for the more expensive Office 365 E3 plan in order to licence Office on a shared computer.